akarshsnair/akarshsnair/README.md

 <h1 align="center">Hi 👋, I'm AKARSH S NAIR</h1>
 <h3 align="center"> AI / ML Enthusiast   |   Vice-Chairman @ACM-Amrita-Amritapuri   |    2nd Year B.Tech AIE Student at Amrita Vishwa Vidyapeetham, Amritapuri </h3>
-<h2>💫 About Me:</h2>
-🌱 I am a dedicated problem solver with a relentless drive to explore, experiment, and innovate in the field of Machine Learning.
-With a <br>solid foundation in mathematics and programming, I thrive on
-    deciphering complex datasets and transforming them into intelligent solutions that shape a smarter future😊.
-<br>🎓 Vice-Chair of ACM Student Chapter - Amritapuri
-<br>🤔 Also learning Web Development, Machine Learning, Computer Vision, Django, Android development.
 <br>📫 Reach me at akarshsujesh620@gmail.com
 <br>💞️ I’m looking to collaborate on various projects, interested WhatsApp me at +91 9496485832